facebook/flow/docs/02-running.md

 This will run in the background, pick up any changes to files in `src/`, and create their pure JavaScript version in `build/`.

+For more detailed documentation on the `babel` CLI utility, check out it's own [docs](https://babeljs.io/docs/usage/cli/).

 ## Using the in-browser transform

 This is **not** recommended for production because it is not as performant as the offline transform tool.
 However, it is a convenient way to get started with quick prototyping.